 1. Do “MEASURES” of Bank Diversification Measure Up? (with Priyank Gandhi and Darius Palia)

-Presented/Scheduled: 2025 Financial Management Association Conference, 2025 Eastern Finance Association Conference, 2024 Sydney Banking and Financial Stability Conference, 2024 Pacific Basin Finance, Economics, Accounting and Management Conference, 2023 American Finance Association Committee on Racial Diversity, Sacred Heart University, Rutgers Business School, Auckland University of Technology, University of Sydney, University of Melbourne, University of New South Wales, Victoria University
+Presented/Scheduled: 2026 Eastern Finance Association Conference, 2026 American Finance Association Junior Faculty Mentorship Program, 2026 Contemporary Issues in Financial Markets and Banking, 2025 RCF-ECGI Corporate Finance and Governance Conference, 2025 The Friends of Women in Finance Symposium in Greater New York, 2025 International Moscow Finance Conference, 2025 Financial Management Association Conference, 2025 Annual Financial Markets and Liquidity Conference, 2025 Eastern Finance Association Conference, 2024 Sydney Banking and Financial Stability Conference, 2024 Pacific Basin Finance, Economics, Accounting and Management Conference, 2023 American Finance Association Committee on Racial Diversity, Sacred Heart University, Rutgers University, Auckland University of Technology, University of Sydney, University of Melbourne, University of New South Wales, Victoria University

 Awards/Grants: